 Life of Pi, by Yann Martel.
 I didn’t like this one for many chapters.
 But the ladies in my book club a few years ago insisted I ignore my “two-chapter rule” and keep going.
 The son of a zookeeper, young Pi becomes stranded on a boat at sea with a few surviving, wild creatures from his father’s one-time zoo collection.
 A story of survival, the book wraps up with two surprise endings.
 I know which one I believe.
 Read it and see which one you believe.

 The Help, by Kathryn Stockett.
 1962 Jackson, Mississippi.
 Aibileen, a black maid.
 White folks.
 This isn’t just any story about whites and blacks in the south, though.
 It’s told with a twist, a white lady who doesn’t fit in with society either.
 Educated and accomplished, Skeeter is a single woman in a time when that was taboo.
 Aibileen’s and Skeeter’s lives intertwine as this story unravels.
+This is one of my all-time favorite clean books to read.
+I keep used copies to give away.

 I Am Malala, by Malala Yousafzi.
 A memoir by the youngest recipient of the Nobel Peace Prize, this book provides so much material for a great discussion.
 Malala: the girl who stood up for education and was shot by the Taliban.